A BRIX Boost Recipe

 I am certainly not the only one doing this and I didn't make this concoction of ingredients up on a whim.
 I checked the ingredient lists of other products on the market—including Warren Vigor's Vigor Plant Booster that people rave about—and then sourced my own concentrates of those ingredients from my fancy farm store, Amazon.

 There are other products on the market that have a similar ingredient list but may be missing one or two of them.
 One of them is Nature's Way Soil Liquid Humic & Fulvic Acid Concentrate.
-It seems to be easier to get your hands on than the Vigor Plant Booster (which is sometimes out of stock) but it's missing unsulfured blackstrap molasses so to those who use this one on their dahlias (like my parents), I recommend purchasing a molasses concentrate to add it to the mix.
+It seems to be easier to get your hands on than the Vigor Plant Booster (which is sometimes out of stock) but it's missing unsulfured blackstrap molasses so to those who use this one on their dahlias (like my parents), I recommend purchasing a molasses concentrate to add to the mix.

 Our Farm’s BRIX Boost “Recipe”